Vector Transport Free Riemannian LBFGS for Optimization on Symmetric Positive Definite Matrix Manifolds: Simulations

-The results of Tables \ref{table_RiemMax_10n2_K2_expm} and \ref{table_RiemMax_10n2_K2_taylor} can also be interpreted based on varying the number of mixture components, $K \in \{2, 5\}$.
+\textbf{$\bullet$ Discussion by Varying the Number of Components:} The results of Table \ref{table_RiemMax_10n2_K2_expm} and the Table 1 of Supplementary Material can also be interpreted based on varying the number of mixture components, $K \in \{2, 5\}$.
 The more number of components makes the optimization problem harder.
 Hence, the difference of speeds of the proposed mappings and no mapping can be noticed more for $K=5$; although, for both $K$ values, the proposed mappings are often faster than no mapping.